 The researchers found that the boys who did the lifting and plyometric exercises had significantly improved results in fitness tests such as horizontal jump, balance, 20-meter, etc. Their results were comparably superior to those of the boys who only did resistance training.

 Now that your kids are ready to start strength training-also called resistance training, it’s time to look at several other exercises that they can add to their weight lifting workouts.

 Tell your children to:

 - Begin facedown, with their hands and knees on the floor

 - Place their hands directly under their shoulder

 - Extend their arms and pull their belly button up and raise their body

 - Slowly lower their body until their chest almost touches the ground

 - Repeat the process for as many times as they can

-Wall push-ups are an effective way to teach your kids how to master push-ups in general.
+Wall push-ups are an effective way to teach your kids how to master push-ups in general – which make for one of the greatest body weight exercises out there.
 In order to properly perform wall push-ups, your kids need to: